accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 When these formats or styles are used to create presentation effects, rendering can be profoundly affected.
 For example, using a title style to format a paragraph, using paragraphs to create margin effects, and so on.

 **Note on the use of paragraphs**: the presence of an empty paragraph after structured content, for example a title, a list or a paragraph of text at the end of a page, is not considered to be non-compliant.
 Only the use of several successive empty paragraphs is concerned.

+#### Summary
+List of content titles, presented at the beginning of the document, generally in the form of links providing direct access to the relevant sections.
+Each title may be accompanied by the corresponding page number.
+Depending on the software used to edit the content, the table of contents may be structured using TOC and TOCI elements or L and LI elements.

 ### T